schitresh/computer_science/networks/L3_network_layer/4_ip_datagram_fragmentation.md

   - Fragment offset field is set based on the number of fragments, which is used to identify the sequence of frames
   - Header checksum is re-calculated
 - Reassembly of fragment takes place only at the destination
-  - Snd not at routers since packets take an independent path
+  - And not at routers since packets take an independent path